-The above company, as well as Amigos del Río ((tel) 2777-0082; www.amigosdelrio.net), offer full-day rafting trips for around $85 to $110.
+The above company, as well as Amigos del Río (tel.
+2777-0082; www.amigosdelrio.net), offer full-day rafting trips for around $90 to $95.
 Large multiperson rafts are used during the rainy season, and single-person “duckies” are broken out when the water levels drop.
-Both companies also offer half-day rafting adventures and sea-kayaking trips for around $65.
+Both companies also offer half-day rafting adventures and sea-kayaking trips for around $65 to $90.
 Depending on rainfall and demand, they will run either the Naranjo or Savegre rivers.
 I very much prefer the Savegre River ★★ for its stunning scenery.

 Another of my favorite tours in the area is the mangrove tour of the Damas Island estuary.
 These trips generally include lunch, a stop on Damas Island, and roughly 3 to 4 hours of cruising the waterways.
 You’ll see loads of wildlife.
-The cost is usually around $60 to $80.
-Manuel Antonio Expeditions ((tel) 8365-1057; manuelantonioexpeditions.blogspot.com) is my choice operator for this tour.
+The cost is usually around $65 to $70.
+Manuel Antonio Expeditions (tel.
+8365-1057; manuelantonioexpeditions.blogspot.com) is my choice operator for this tour.

 Among the other boating options around Quepos/Manuel Antonio are excursions in search of dolphins and sunset cruises.
-Iguana Tours and Planet Dolphin ★ ((tel) 2777-1647; www.planetdolphin.com) offer these tours for around $80 per person, depending upon the size of the group and the length of the cruise.
+Iguana Tours and Planet Dolphin ★ (tel.
+2777-1647; www.planetdolphin.com) offer these tours for around $80 per person, depending upon the size of the group and the length of the cruise.
 Most tours include a snorkel break and, if lucky, dolphin sightings.
-Jungle Coast Jets ((tel) 888/765-8475 in U.S. & Canada or 2777-7547 in Costa Rica; www.junglecoastjets.com) offers 2-hour jet ski tours for $130 per person on a single jet ski, or $160 for two people on a double.
-This tour plies the same waters and includes some snorkeling and the possibility of a dolphin encounter.

-Scuba Diving & Snorkeling -- Oceans Unlimited ★ ((tel) 2777-3171; www.scubadivingcostarica.com) offers both scuba diving and snorkel outings, as well as certification and resort courses.
+Scuba Diving & Snorkeling -- Oceans Unlimited ★ (tel.
+2777-3171; www.scubadivingcostarica.com) offers both scuba diving and snorkel outings, as well as certification and resort courses.
 Because of river run-off and often less-than-stellar visibility close to Quepos, the best trips involve some travel time.
-Tours around Manuel Antonio run $98 per person for a two-tank scuba dive.
+Tours around Manuel Antonio run $99 per person for a two-tank scuba dive.